-Our common shares are listed on Toronto Stock Exchange under the symbol "X." The following table sets out the high and low sale prices per common share and the volume of TMX Group common shares traded for the periods indicated, as reported by Toronto Stock Exchange.
+Our common shares are listed on Toronto Stock Exchange under the symbol "X." The following table sets out the high and low sale prices per common share and the volume of TMX Group common shares traded on Toronto Stock Exchange for the periods indicated, as reported by Toronto Stock Exchange.